 After praying at the Lindt Cafe siege site in Martin Place two days ago, and seeing the strong 11:11 message of peace (‘Lindt Cafe’ adds to 11 in numerology), I felt prompted to speak on radio to spread the message that we are always loved & guided in life.

 I talked to Spirit, and within hours, received a call to speak on Brisbane’s 4BC radio about surviving the 2004 tsunami.
 The transcript below is an extract from the show this morning.
 A big thank you to Chris Adams and Lauren Gillin for this amazing opportunity.

-My previous article about the tsunami can be viewed here.
+This post builds on a previous article, 9 Years and Counting – My Post-Tsunami Psychic Journey.
 I’d also like to thank writer Jennifer Johnston for her recent assistance and support.
 It’s not easy for me to talk about this event – the last time I discussed it, I cried for weeks.
 Even today, I had to lie down after the interview.
 But as they say – your greatest wound is your life’s teaching.

 As a scientist who became psychic after the tsunami, I’m proof that miracles happen and that life gives us what we need for growth.
 Read more on manifesting miracles, here and here.
 I also write regularly at The Numbers Queen on facebook.